Taffy Wright

-Taft Shedron "Taffy" Wright (August 10, 1911 – October 22, 1981) was a professional baseball player.
+Taft Shedron "Taffy" Wright (August 10, 1911 – October 22, 1981) was an American professional baseball player.
 He played nine seasons in Major League Baseball from 1938 to 1949, primarily as a right fielder.

 Early life

 Wright was born in Tabor City, North Carolina.
 He signed a minor league contract with Charlotte of the Piedmont League in 1933.
 He was promoted to Class A in 1934 and then to Class AA in 1935.
 For 1936 and 1937, he played for Chattanooga.

 Major league career

 Wright's first two major league years were with the Washington Senators.
 He made a splash in his rookie season, batting .350.
 However, because Wright had just 263 at bats in 100 games, the American League awarded the official batting title to Jimmie Foxx, who had hit .349 in more than twice as many plate appearances.
 Though he followed up his rookie year by batting .309 in the second, the Senators traded him to the Chicago White Sox in the 1939 offseason, in a deal for Gee Walker.

 Wright played the bulk of his career with the White Sox, recording over 100 hits every year and topping .300 four more times.
 He played his last season in 1949 for the Philadelphia Athletics.
 His career batting average was .311 (1115-for-3583) with 465 runs, 38 home runs and 553 RBI in 1029 major league games.
 On July 3, 1940, Wright became the first White Sox player to hit a pinch-hit grand slam.

 He is ranked in the top 150 outfielders of all time and, as of April 2014, was ranked 75th in career at bats to strike outs ratio.
 Wright also led, or was among the leaders, in right fielder defensive statistics for most of his career.
 He was known to regularly appear in The Sporting News.